 (Cutting to the Chase, our Favorite is…..)

 If you want to spare the reading, we will help you get to the point.
 We assessed these bikes, rode them, inspected them.
 There are two that stand out.
-The Felt VR40 is just such a great value for what you get, riding the smooth aluminum frame is a dream.
-And you gotta love the Trek Emonda, especially when it gets the hand-me-down features from its more decked-out siblings.
+The Cannondale Topstone is a great overall value on a versatile bike, and riding the smooth aluminum frame is a dream.
+And you gotta love the Trek Domane, especially when it gets the hand-me-down features from its more decked-out Trek siblings.

 With that said, let’s outline the top 5.